 There is absolutely nothing special about this moisturizer for the eyes and lips.
 It contains a very standard roster of ingredients that can be found in numerous facial moisturizers, and the inclusion of fragrance makes this an iffy product to apply near the eyes.
-See More Info to learn why you don’t need an eye cream.
+See More Info to learn why most eye creams aren't necessary.

 The company claims this is “multi-active” due to its smoothing and plumping ingredients, all said to reinforce and “re-densify” fragile skin around the eyes and lips.
 Don’t count on this doing anything except making dry skin and lips feel smoother and softer.
 The collagen and teeny-tiny amount of hyaluronic acid (listed as sodium hyaluronate) this contains won’t plump wrinkles or fill in lines on lips or around the mouth.

 In terms of this helping to improve age (brown) spots, it contains a tiny amount of mulberry (Morus alba bark) extract.
 In all likelihood the amount is too low to make much difference for brown spots; in fact, there’s more fragrance in this product than the type of ingredients needed to truly help skin look and act younger while becoming more even-toned.
 Considering the formula and price, it’s simply not worth the investment.

 - Helps make dry skin anywhere on the face look and feel better.

 - Lacks a range of state-of-the-art repairing ingredients to help skin look and act younger.

 - Will not plump lips or wrinkles to a dramatic (or even mildly impressive) degree.